-This Holiday Whole30 Kombucha Mocktail is a non-alcoholic, fruity, bubbly, and lightly sweet drink.
-It’s a great way to add some fun to your next party or get-together!
+This Holiday Kombucha Mocktail is a non-alcoholic, fruity, bubbly, and completely Whole30 compliant drink.
+It’s lightly sweet and very refreshing, a great way to add some fun to your next party or get-together!

 Cocktails vs. Mocktails